 Have you ever admired an unusual fuchsia tree in a friend’s garden, only to search in vain for a similar tree at the nursery?
 Have you seen a wisteria tree in full bloom at the botanical garden, and thought about how much more manageable this specimen looked than the overgrown serpent that has nearly toppled your pergola?
-These lollipop lookalikes aren’t some kind of rare introduction or seldom-seen variety of your favorite flowers.
+These lollipop lookalikes aren’t some kind of rare introduction or a seldom-seen variety of your favorite flowers.
 These flowering trees are called standards, a tree form of many common plants, shrubs, and vines produced using specific pruning and training methods.
 You can grow a flowering standard for your landscape, and cultivate a small tree that will become a focal point in your garden.

 Choose a Flower to Train